Quantum Simulation of the Unruh Temperature via the Thermal Properties of Virtually Evolving Bose-Einstein Condensates: Introduction

 where $g$ is the coupling strength.
-This Hamiltonian was derived from a more general Hamiltonian describing a collection of bosons forming a BEC \cite{Hu2018QuantumSO,Rogel-Salazar_2013,pitaevskii2003bose}.
+This Hamiltonian was derived from a more general Hamiltonian describing a collection of bosons forming a BEC \cite{Hu2018QuantumSO,Rogel-Salazar_2013,pitaevskii2003bose} .
 The evolution under this Hamiltonian corresponds to the Rindler coordinate transformation.
-Our novel approach in this paper hypothesizes that the Unruh temperature can be simulated via the critical temperature of multiple Bose-Einstein thermal baths.
-We conceptually divide the evolution of the driven BEC into multiple snapshots, with each snapshot representing an independent Bose-Einstein thermal bath characterized by its thermal properties and an increasing number of excited atoms ($N_e$).
+Our novel approach in this paper hypothesizes that the Unruh temperature can be simulated via the critical temperature of multiple Bose-Einstein thermal baths, where we suggest a new experimental setup through conceptually divide the evolution of the driven BEC into multiple snapshots, with each snapshot representing an independent Bose-Einstein thermal bath characterized by its thermal properties and an increasing number of excited atoms ($N_e$).
 Each of these systems is described by an $(N_e+1) \times (N_e+1)$ Hamiltonian matrix.
-A new formula for the coupling frequency $g_{ch}$ is introduced, derived based on specific assumptions.
+A new formula for the coupling frequency $g_{ch}$ will be introduced, derived based on specific assumptions.
 The critical temperature of each snapshot (Bose-Einstein thermal bath) is deduced from its heat capacity, which is estimated by numerically determining the partition function from the eigenspectrum of the Hamiltonian matrix.
 By plotting the relationship between the average number of the phononic excitations at the critical temperature ($\bar{n}(T_c)$), the acceleration ($A$), and the critical temperature ($T_c$), we aim to demonstrate that our model yields results consistent with the Unruh temperature formula.
 This would validate our central hypothesis: $T_U \equiv T_c$.
+For instance, several recent studies have shown that thermal properties particularly heat capacity can reveal key features of Bose–Einstein systems and related condensed matter structures.
+In \cite{Chen_2024} field-induced Bose–Einstein condensation and its thermodynamic signatures were investigated, while \cite{abmc} developed a theoretical description of specific heat based on the Morse potential for molecular systems.
+Moreover, in \cite{10.1063/5.0187293} the authors analyzed thermal effects and coherence in Bose–Einstein condensates used for atom interferometry.
+Together, these works highlight the ongoing interest in understanding how heat capacity and thermal behavior reflect microscopic interactions and phase transitions.
+However, in this work we will relay on numerical tools in order to demonstrate the validity of the proposed method.
 The structure of this paper is as follows: \hyperref[sec:ts]{Section II} details the theoretical setup, outlining the assumptions made to derive the new coupling frequency $g_{ch}$ and the Hamiltonian of the system. \hyperref[sec:results]{Section III} presents the numerical computation of the partition function, internal energy, and heat capacity for different-sized systems.
 We then extract the critical temperature for each system and use these results to simulate the Unruh temperature, comparing our findings with the theoretical formula and the experimental data obtained by Hu \textit{et al}.
 This work offers a new theoretical perspective on simulating relativistic quantum effects using the critical behavior of condensed matter systems, potentially bridging the gap between these two fundamental areas of physics.
+Additionally, it is expected to provide much better precision compared to traditional experimental schemes.